 Crusader Kings II: The Old Gods' first developer diary released, detailed breakdown inside

-The first developer diary for the upcoming Crusader Kings II: The Old Gods expansion has been released.
+for the upcoming Crusader Kings II: The Old Gods expansion has been released.
 The Old Gods, set for Q2 2013, will finally add playable pagans to CK2.
 A new start date of 867 A.D. is also being added, as the pagans don't exactly start on stable footing in the default, 1066 scenario.
 I spent all morning pouring over the diary and the new screenshots and reading between the lines.
 What follows is every possible tidbit of information I was able to extract.

 We've got confirmation of a few things we already knew from around the time of the announcement: The Carolignian Empire is divided among the grandsons of Charlemagne as the HRE, Italy, Francia, and Burgundy (historically, the last should be called Lotharingia).
 Almost everything North and East of that is divided into chiefdoms and petty kingdoms.
 England has yet to come into being, with Wessex, East Anglia, Mercia, Northumbria, and Viking-held Jorvik creating a divided and hotly-contested realm.